Usefull Comands

 Find files

 To find files, use the find command: find <where> <options>.
 If the <where> is not specified, the current directory is used.
-The most used options are:
+If the <options> are not specified, all files matching the <where> are listed.

 • -name <name pattern>: find by name.